 - Tomatoes, fresh

 - Tilapia, small pieces

 - Turkey, ground

-TIP: Find my Master List of Finger Foods for Kids here, which will cover this stage and early toddlerhood.
+TIP: Find my best Early Finger Foods, which will cover this stage and early toddlerhood.